MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-PSSessionCapability.md

 ```

 ### -Full
-Returns the entire initial session state for the specified user at the specified constrained endpoint.
+Indicates that this cmdlet returns the entire initial session state for the specified user at the specified constrained endpoint.

 ```yaml
 Type: SwitchParameter